In this article, I am providing you some basic information about ultrasonic waves and industrial application of ultrasonic waves. So keep reading.

 The structure of the metal in shafts, rods, and beams subjected to alternating loads, changes gradually due to fatigue.
 The faces of the grains get displaced and micro-cavities are formed.
 These changes are not detected by conventional flaw detectors but are detected by a special pulsed instrument with calibrated attenuation and timing marks.
 The rates of propagation and the attenuation of ultrasonic waves are noted and compared with those of standard specimen of the same material with no fatigue.

-Thanks for reading about “Industrial Applications of Ultrasonic waves”.
+Thanks for reading about “industrial application of ultrasonic waves”.

 - Capacitors Types | Testing